0

 She gets to the shop just in time to open up.
 She guesses there will be time to take a few bites of her burrito and sip her coffee throughout the morning between customers.
 She’ll drink enough water to drown a cat.
 Then this afternoon, when the shop is quiet, she will take an easy chair break.
 She has found that a short nap, even just fifteen minutes, can take the edge off her exhaustion.

 And she is right.
 Or almost right.
-After making space for her mother to join her, she immediately falls asleep and does not wake up until the mailman drives into the lot an hour later.
+After making space for her mother to join her, she immediately falls asleep and does not awaken until the mailman drives into the lot an hour later.
 She reassures herself that had any customers come in while she was sleeping she would have awakened.
 Unless someone posts a video of her snoring and drooling in the shop’s easy chair she will not believe otherwise.
 She takes her time warming the soup her friend made for her.
 Another gift.
 Contemplating gifts, she brews tea and digs out her sketch book and pencils.
 A doctor carries a medical bag, a lawyer carries a briefcase, Deborah, like all fiber artists, carries a stretchy oversized bag which contains other smaller, project bags, extra needles, scissors, tape measure, calculator, stitch markers, and any number of items she might need.
-Standing behind the counter, she enumerates the steps she will take to create her cloud yarn.
-She will use DK weight yarn.
-She will dye three skeins.
-The color way will graduate from predominately white/light grey, through light/dark grey for the second skein.
-Both will be sprinkled with pink.
-The third skein will be mostly pinks.
-She has not yet decided whether she will sprinkle or paint shades of grey into the pink.
-She also polishes up the poem she will include on the sleeves.
-She sketches a triangle shawl, the broad base which wraps the shoulders is lighter grey with dots of dark grey and pink.
-The middle section is darker grey with dots of pink.
-The bottom is pink with dots of dark grey.
-She stands back and looks at her work and smiles.
+She takes the bag to her station behind the counter, and takes out her graph paper sketch book.
+Writes CLOUD YARN at the top of the page and enumerates the steps she will take to create her yarn. - use DK weight yarn, - dye three skeins, - 1st skein = color way is white/light grey, with sprinkles of dk gray, 2nd skein = light/dark gray, with sprinkles of rose, 3rd skein = shades of rose, with sprinkles of dk grey.
+She polishes up the poem she will include on the skein sleeves.
+Then she sketches a triangle shawl, the broad base which wraps the shoulders is white and light gray with dots of dark gray.
+The middle section is darker gray with dots of pink.
+The bottom is pink with dots of dark gray.
+She stands back, looks at her work and smiles.

 By this time her left breast aches.
 She goes into the bathroom, takes off her sweater, then her bra, and applies cream to her breast and a fresh dressing to the underside.
 Time for another Motrin.
 She is back with her sketch book and a fresh cup of tea.
 She looks over the cloud-yarn and poem one last time, then turns the page.